We have placed cookies on your device to help make this website better.

 My membership details

 We are a not-for-profit organisation dedicated to our members' interests.
-We are the market leader for medical defence in the UK with over 200,000 members.
+We are the market leader for medical defence in the UK.

 We offer you expert guidance, personal support and a robust defence if your clinical competence or care of patients is questioned.

 Our team is led and staffed by doctors with real-life experience of the pressures and challenges faced in practice.

 We have an unmatched track-record of helping members overcome the challenges which could threaten their livelihood.

 You can practise with confidence because we are on your side, and by your side.